2022 EC Bahia bus attack

 On February 24, 2022, an improvised explosive device was thrown at a bus transporting players of the Brazilian association football team Esporte Clube Bahia on their way to a match against Sampaio Corrêa Futebol Clube in the city of Salvador.
 Two players were wounded by shrapnel, and the bus as well as a nearby passing car and motorcycle were damaged by the blast.
 The case is under investigation by Bahia's Civil Police and Public Prosecutor's Office, and the main suspects are members of EC Bahia's local torcida organizada (organized supporters), Bamor.

 Attack

-At 5:40 p.m., a white Hyundai HB20 and a green Renault Duster Oroch arrived at Salvador's Bonocô Avenue and pulled over.
+At 5:40 p.m., a white Hyundai HB20 and a green Renault Duster Oroch arrived at Salvador's Avenida Bonocô avenue and pulled over.
 A total of six men exited the cars and stood on the road waiting for the team's bus, while one driver waited in one of the vehicles.
 As it drove by at around 7:50 p.m., the men attacked the bus with bombs, fireworks and other unidentified projectiles, and then fled the scene.

 A passing civilian car was also caught by the blast, which shattered its rear-left window.
 The driver, a school teacher, was not injured.
 A motorcycle belonging to a police officer was also damaged.